purcell/nix-emacs-ci/README.md

 prompted to authorise, or you can just pass the `--accept-flake-config` argument to `nix run`.

-On MacOS with Apple Silicon and Rosetta installed, you can run the pre-built cached `x86_64` Emacsen like this:
+On MacOS with Apple Silicon only comparatively recent Emacs versions are supported, but with Rosetta installed you can run the various pre-built cached `x86_64` Emacsen like this:

 ```bash